ofasgard/ungoliant/README.md

 3. Ungoliant will look for HTTP/HTTPS webservers and enumerate them through the proxy you provided.
 4. When it's done, you can go to Burp/ZAP and run spiders or scans on the results.

-Ungoliant also logs its results to a few CSV files, so you can parse them yourself if you want.
+Ungoliant also logs its results to CSV, so you can parse it yourself if you want.

 ## Building